Cholesterol is a fat-like substance in your blood. Your body makes some cholesterol to help it function properly.

 - block the flow of blood to your brain, depriving it of oxygen.
 (A total blockage will cause a stroke.)

 Eating a healthful diet and being physically activity can help reduce your risk for heart disease You should talk with your health care provider about your overall risk for heart disease.

 You can help control your cholesterol level in the following ways:

-- Eat a diet low in saturated fat, trans fat and cholesterol.
+- Eat foods low in saturated fat, trans fat and cholesterol.

 - Lose weight if you are overweight.
 This can lower your LDL level and raise your HDL level.

-- Exercise regularly for 30 minutes or more.
+- Be physically active three to four times each week for a total of at least 150 minutes.
 This can also lower your LDL level and raise your HDL level.

 - Take any medicine to lower your cholesterol as prescribed.
-Changes in diet and exercise are often not enough to reach your cholesterol goals.
+Eating more healthful foods and increasing your activity level are often not enough to reach your cholesterol goals.

 Low dose aspirin